jeremiahflaga/jeremiahflaga.github.io/_posts/2025/2025-03-29-everyone-should-go-on-thy-breast-and-eat-the-earth-says-the-serpent.md

 You are saying that that modern version must have been corrupted?

-Yes.
-Breast is located on the upper part of the human torso, while belly is on the lower part.
-And the word 'belly' gives people this idea that I like to devour things.
+Yes. _'Breast'_ is located on the upper part of the human torso, while _'belly'_ is on the lower part.
+And the word _'belly'_ gives people this idea that I like to devour things.
 Bad for me.
-I like the word 'breast' because it gives people the idea that I can also have feelings for them, dark feelings they might be, but at least I have feelings.
+I like the word _'breast'_ because it gives people the idea that I can also have feelings for them, dark feelings they might be, but at least I have feelings.

 Hmmm...